Solved! How Does Ring Work?

 Ring connects to your home’s Wi-Fi network and the Ring app to send you the data.
 It does not need to be wired into your home.

 Ring’s name actually comes from the concept of building a “ring” of security around your home.
-Traditional security systems are hardwired into your electrical and telephone systems, but Ring accomplishes this loop of security by connecting all of its devices to your Wi-Fi and a mobile app.
+Traditional security systems are hardwired into your electrical and telephone systems, but Ring, which is one of the best home security systems, accomplishes this loop of security by connecting all of its devices to your Wi-Fi and a mobile app.
 Because the devices connect to the Wi-Fi, alerts and alarms can be transmitted to your app regardless of where you are in real time, alerting you to the presence of someone on your doorstep or near a camera—without hardwiring into the system.
 This has several advantages: The freedom to move devices from place to place means you can adjust the system as necessary to monitor the spaces that concern you the most, and that freedom also makes Ring a great option for renters who might move from place to place more frequently than homeowners and want to take their equipment with them.
 In addition, you’re not locked into maintaining a landline, which is required by other systems.

 Ring doorbells are very popular: Depending on the models, a motion sensor and a video camera work together to show you who is at your front door and also allow for two-way communication.